XC Racer Reviews

 Your camp gave me the confidence to go out and try a few races this summer.
 My first race was in the beginner 40 to 45 age class in the “Point to Point” cross country race in Winter Park.
 While I certainly did not break any records – I at least had a respectable finish and more importantly had a total blast.
 My second race was a Super D (much more my style in that there is MUCH less uphill cranking) at Winter Park where I got a second place finish in my age group.
 3rd race was a Mountain States Cup Super D race in Copper where I came in tenth.
 Again no records but still having a total blast.
 My friends the same age as me think I am crazy doing this stuff but I think they are crazy to be sitting on their arses.
 Again, thank you for giving me the confidence to go out there and try some racing and hopefully in the near future I will be in another one of your camps!

-Will Edgington, September 1, 2009
+September 1, 2009

 Thanks again for holding the camp last weekend.
 I was finally able to get out and ride yesterday on the falcon trail (loop that goes around the Air Force Academy).
 There are two sections that I have had problems with in the past.
 One is a tight turn with two drop offs that are oddly spaced and the landing slopes off into some bushes.
 I’ve ridden the trail a dozen times and walked that section most times.
 Once I tried it and endo’ed into the bushes.
 When I rode it yesterday, I cleared it with confidence.
-I kept repeating to myself “Do or Do Not – There Is No Try” :-) I relaxed, saw the line I wanted to take, found my balance and went through the section very controlled – it was great!
+I kept repeating to myself “Do or Do Not – There Is No Try”:-) I relaxed, saw the line I wanted to take, found my balance and went through the section very controlled – it was great!

 The next section is a steep switchback climb with a ton of sand.
 I have never made that turn, although I have tried to every time I’ve ridden the trail.
 This time I approached the switchback using the techniques and strategy you taught us.
 The result – made it!
 No problem!